Fikri248/wabot-groq/README.md

 - The dashboard has no authentication.
 - There is no built-in deployment, Docker, or process manager configuration.
 - There are no automated tests in `package.json`.

-## Future Improvements

-- Split `server-v2.js` into modules for routes, WhatsApp lifecycle, intents, formatters, and pagination.
-- Add automated tests for intent routing, safety filtering, pagination, and dataset parsing.
-- Add authenticated dashboard access.
-- Add structured logging with redaction for chat IDs, message bodies, QR data, and prompts.
-- Add an embedding model and vector database for stronger retrieval.
-- Persist pagination/session state in Redis or a database.
-- Add dataset upload/reload controls in the dashboard.
-- Add analytics for common queries, fallback rates, and unanswered requests.
-- Add Docker and production process management.
-- Add a safer internal QR rendering method instead of sending QR data to a public QR image service.

-## License / Author

-License: MIT, as declared in `package.json`.

-Author: not specified in `package.json`.